Measure ID

 Provider Attribution

-Individual signed into case at the 11th minute of identified measurement gap.
+Provider(s) signed into the case at the 11th minute of identified measurement gap.
 Providers signed in for ≤ 10 minutes from the measure start time will be excluded.

 MPOG Concept Used